jesseleite/nvim-noirbuddy/README.md

 }
 ```

-## Customizing Styles
+## Customizing Font Styles

-Some highlight groups (ie. inline diagnostics) are set up so that you can opt-in to certain styles (though which styles completely depends on the highlight group, and these are all disabled by default):
+Some highlight groups (ie. inline diagnostics) are set up so that you can opt-in to certain font styles (though which styles completely depends on the highlight group, and these are all disabled by default):

 ```lua
 require("noirbuddy").setup {